-- Following surgery, cold cooling pads are applied to reduce swelling and discomfort for the first couple of hours - Once you are at home, rest quietly and apply cold compresses to the eyes and forehead for 15-20 minutes of every hour that you are awake for the first 3 days after surgery.
+- Following surgery, cold cooling pads are applied to reduce swelling and discomfort for the first couple of hours - Once you are at home, rest quietly and apply cold compresses to the eyes for 15-20 minutes of every hour that you are awake for the first 3 days after surgery.
 This is easily done by taking eye pads and moistening them, before putting them in the refrigerator.
-Once cold, they are then applied over the eyelids along with a cold compress over the forehead.
-Do this even if you have not had eyelid surgery - Please DO NOT apply ice directly to the skin, as this may cause a burn, especially where you have decreased sensation - You may recommence your normal medication the day after surgery unless otherwise advised - Take pain medication as prescribed. - In order to "break" the pain cycle, we recommend taking the pain meds regularly, as prescribed, for the first 3 days, even if discomfort is only mild - Do not take aspirin or any products containing aspirin for the week following surgery, unless this is for a medical condition, in which case please discuss this with Dr Dower - Do not drink alcohol when taking pain medication
+Once cold, they are then applied over the eyelids - Please DO NOT apply ice directly to the skin as this may cause a burn, especially where you have decreased sensation - Use artificial tears throughout the day, whenever your eyes feel dry or scratchy - Use ophthalmic ointment every night for the first 3 weeks after surgery or until all signs of eye irritation have gone - You may recommence your normal medication the day after surgery unless otherwise advised - Take pain medication as prescribed. - In order to "break" the pain cycle, we recommend taking the pain meds regularly, as prescribed, for the first 3 days, even if discomfort is only mild - Do not take aspirin or any products containing aspirin for the week following surgery, unless this is for a medical condition, in which case please discuss this with Dr Dower - Do not drink alcohol when taking pain medication